Search engine optimization (SEO) is still a complex topic.

 Ranking first is a guaranteed way to boost your traffic from organic search.
 But it’s harder than ever before.

-Continue to improve your content and outreach for backlinks.
+Continue to improve your content and outreach for backlinks – this year and every year going forward.

-Search engine optimization is a complex and diverse system of tactics, tools, and strategy.
+Search engine optimization is a complex and diverse system of tactics, tools, and strategies.

-We hope these SEO statistics helped you to inform your next decision, whether it be to implement SEO, improve your mobile presence, or generate better content.
+As we move through the holiday season and towards a brand new year, we hope these SEO statistics helped to inform your next decision – whether it be to implement SEO, improve your mobile presence, or generate better content.

 Want to learn more about SEO?